turingschool/backend-curriculum-site/module3/slides/testing_api_consumption.md

 # Reasons to Mock API calls

-* Reasons to Mock API calls
 1. Avoid hitting our API limit faster
 2. Increase the speed of our tests
 3. Allows teammates to jump into code even if they are waiting for an API Key
 4. Able to continue working if there is no wifi or the API is under maintenance

 ---